roberthopman/roberthopman.github.io/_posts/2023-01-01-how-to-upgrade-a-ruby-on-rails-application.md

 - upgrade or downgrade gems, as required and read the (depreciation) messages afterwards on the command line, even if there are no explicit warnings.
 - run the `rails app:update`: "This will help you with the creation of new files and changes of old files in an interactive session." <https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#the-update-task>
 - Have an acceptance environment to deploy and explore results, and a rollback plan.
-- Finally, there will a deploy to production.
+- Finally, there will be a deploy to production.

 Resources for the upgrade process:
 - <https://www.ruby-lang.org/en/downloads/branches/>